 Note: Live streaming starts at 7:00 PM.
 Refresh this window at the scheduled time to watch the video.

-The Gin Kings is just one win away for them to take home the 2019 PBA Governors’ Cup trophy while the Bolts are determined to push it to its series limits when the PBA Finals resumes tonight in MOA Arena.
+The Barangay Ginebra are just one win away for them to take home the 2019 PBA Governors’ Cup trophy while the Bolts are determined to push it to its series limits when the PBA Finals resumes tonight in MOA Arena.

-Justin Brownlee may not be the best import in this conference yet in Game 4 he was more than impressive after he bombarded Meralco with his 27 points, eight rebounds, and eights assists.
+Justin Brownlee may not be the best import in this conference yet in Game 4 he was more than impressive after he bombarded Meralco with his 27 points, eight rebounds, and eight assists.

 That outing was so far the best all-around performance of Brownlee in this best-of-seven series.

-Though the Gin Kings needed one more win to let the balloons and confetti drop from the rafters, yet, making a close-out is one of the difficult things to achieve according to coach Tim Cone.
+Though the Barangay Ginebra needed one more win to let the balloons and confetti drop from the rafters, yet, making a close-out is one of the most difficult things to achieve according to coach Tim Cone.

 “That’s the toughest thing to do in a series,” said Cone.